apache/nuttx-apps/nshlib/README.txt

      is then set output of myprogram on stdout.
 Because this feature commits significant resources, it is disabled by default.

-  * CONFIG_NSH_TMPDIR
-     If CONFIG_NSH_CMDPARMS is selected, then function output will be retained in a temporary file.
-In that case, this string must be provided to specify the full path to a directory where temporary files can be created.
-This would be a good application of RAM disk: To provide temporary storage for function output.
+     The CONFIG_NSH_CMDPARMS interim output will be retained in a temporary file.
+Full path to a directory where temporary files can be created is taken from CONFIG_LIBC_TMPDIR and it defaults to /tmp if CONFIG_LIBC_TMPDIR is not set.

   * CONFIG_NSH_MAXARGUMENTS
      The maximum number of NSH command arguments.
 Default: 6